daaronr/fundraising_data_pull/README.md

 - *functions.R* defines functions for data pulls.
 - *get_current_state_and_randomise.R* defines the randomisation process, outputs a file listing all new treatment groups, and saves the current state
 - *set_folders.R* sets the folders needed to run the pulls.
 Folders containing data are defined in this file.

+**R/process_data:**
+- *clean_data.R* performs some light column type adjustments and deals with some missing data
+- *combine_available_data.R* combines all the donation and fundraising data into 3 key dataframes which have summary statistics
+- *folder_funcs.R* defines functions which are used in *monthly_sum.R*
+- *main.R* ties together all R files in this folder
+- *monthly_sum.R* is a file to speedup the process of combining.
+Data on donations and fundaisers are aggregated by the month in which they were pulled and written to a total dataframe for the month.
+This removes the need to re-read and re-combine all past data when runnning *combine_available_data.R*.
+Instead only the monthly dataframes are combined, of which there are much fewer (around 20-30 instead of 300!).
+Note that *monthly_sum.R* will ignore previous months data but combine the current months.

 ## How do I make the code run?